Borough Park, Brooklyn

 Borough Park (also spelled Boro Park) is a neighborhood in the southwestern part of the borough of Brooklyn, in New York City.
-The neighborhood is bordered by Bensonhurst to the south, Dyker Heights to the southwest, Sunset Park to the west, Kensington and Green-Wood Cemetery to the northeast, Flatbush to the east, and Midwood to the southeast.
+The neighborhood is bordered by Bensonhurst to the south, Dyker Heights to the southwest, Sunset Park to the west, Kensington and Green-Wood Cemetery to the northeast, Flatbush to the east, and Mapleton to the southeast.

-It is economically diverse, and home to one of the largest Orthodox Jewish communities outside Israel, with one of the largest concentrations of Jews in the United States, and Orthodox traditions rivaling many insular communities.
-As the average number of children in Orthodox and Haredi families is 6.72, Boro Park is experiencing a sharp growth in population.
+It is economically diverse and home to one of the largest Orthodox Jewish communities outside Israel, with one of the largest concentrations of Jews in the United States.
+With Orthodox and Haredi families having an average of 6.72 children, Boro Park is experiencing a sharp growth in population.

 The neighborhood is part of Brooklyn Community District 12, and its primary ZIP Code is 11219.
 It is patrolled by the 66th Precinct of the New York City Police Department.
-Politically, it is represented by the New York City Council's 38th, 39th, and 44th Districts.
+Politically, it is represented by the New York City Council's 38th, 39th, and 44th districts.